Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Auto Scaling must configure the schedule activity that terminates the instance after 5 days.
 - [ ] Auto Scaling will terminate the experiment.

-### True or False: Manually created DB Snapshots are deleted after the DB Instance is deleted
+### True or False: Manually created DB Snapshots are deleted after the DB Instance is deleted.

 - [x] True.
 - [ ] False.

-### Amazon S3 doesn't automatically give a user who creates [...] permission to perform other actions on that bucket or object
+### Amazon S3 doesn't automatically give a user who creates [...] permission to perform other actions on that bucket or object.

 - [ ] a file.
 - [x] a bucket or object.